-You might be reading this article perhaps you have faced the same question; What is IMRaD?
+You might be reading this article perhaps because you have faced the same question; What is IMRaD?

 When writing a scientific paper, it is important to follow an appropriate organizational structure.
 IMRaD is one such organizational format.
 IMRaD is an acronym, which stands for Introduction, Method, Results, And Discussion.
 It is an increasingly popular organizational structure used in several scientific journals, such as public health and the natural sciences.
 Theses and dissertations structured using the IMRaD format are usually short and concise.
 The language will be as plain and as clear as possible.
 There is no place in this type of writing for personal views and purple pros.
 The IMRaD format allows readers to navigate through content with ease.
 It calls for precise writing – no flowery language here and there.
 The IMRaD format further facilitates literature reviews.
 Let’s talk about the structure of IMRaD.